sj-doyle/NGSI-LD-Entities/definitions/Product-Record.md

-# Agri Parcel Record
+# Product Record
-This entity contains a harmonised description of the conditions recorded on a generic parcel of land.
-This entity is primarily associated with the agricultural vertical and related IoT applications.
+This entity contains a harmonised description of the conditions recorded as a product (generally a physical instance of a product) moves through the supply chain.
+This entity is primarily associated with the retail supply vertical and related IoT applications.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|